gdeeeeyy/Kranti-A-revolution-Within/README.md

 ![Screenshot (474)](https://user-images.githubusercontent.com/73658032/235989890-c2507a5a-fb68-4e80-bed5-b9b57a84b170.png)

 # Conclusion:
-This is a project made to showcase my front-end web development skills using HTML, CSS and JavaScript.
-Please feel free to take any references and use it in your projects;)
+In summary, Kranti is a front-end web application developed using HTML, CSS, and JavaScript.
+It showcases revolutionary magazines and related content, with easy navigation and a user-friendly design.
+The Home, About, and Insights pages provide visitors with an overview of the project and access to recent articles, while the Login/Signup page allows users to access the website's features.
+Although there is no back-end functionality or security measures, Kranti is a well-designed and functional web application that provides a convenient and attractive platform for users to explore and engage with revolutionary ideas and content.